OpenDDS/OpenDDS/README.md

 [![Azure DevOps](https://dev.azure.com/opendds/OpenDDS/_apis/build/status/objectcomputing.OpenDDS)](https://dev.azure.com/opendds/OpenDDS/_build/latest?definitionId=1)

-OpenDDS is an open-source C++ implementation of the Object Management Group's specification "Data Distribution Service for Real-time Systems".
+OpenDDS is an open-source C++ implementation of the Object Management Group's specification "Data Distribution Service for Real-time Systems" (DDS), as well as some other related specifications.
+These standards define a set of interfaces and protocols for developing distributed applications based on the publish-subscribe and distributed cache models.
 Although OpenDDS is itself developed in C++, Java and JMS bindings are provided so that Java applications can use OpenDDS.
 OpenDDS also includes support for the DDS Security specification.

 OpenDDS is built on the [ACE](docs/dependencies.md#ace) abstraction layer to provide platform portability.
 OpenDDS also leverages